-Faulkner, D.W.S., Hopkinson, L. and Cundy, A.B.
-(2005) Electrokinetic generation of reactive iron-rich barriers in wet sediments: implications for contaminated land management Mineralogical Magazine, 69 (5). pp. 749-757.
+Faulkner, D.W.S., Hopkinson, Laurence and Cundy, Andrew (2005) Electrokinetic generation of reactive iron-rich barriers in wet sediments: implications for contaminated land management Mineralogical Magazine, 69 (5). pp. 749-757.
 ISSN 0026-461XFull text not available from this repository.

 Here we describe preliminary research into the in situ electrokinetic generation of continuous iron-rich precipitates to act as sub-surface barriers for the containment of contaminated sites.
 This is achieved using sacrificial iron electrodes emplaced either side of a soil/sediment mass to introduce iron into the system, and their dissolution and re-precipitation under the influence of an applied (DC) electric field.
 Continuous vertical and horizontal iron-rich bands (up to 2 cm thick) have been generated over a timescale of 300–500 h, at voltages of <5 V with an electrode separation of between 15 and 30 cm.
 The thickness of the iron-rich band increases as the applied voltage is increased.
 Geotechnical tests in sand indicate that the iron-rich band produced is practically impervious (coefficient of permeability of 10−9 ms−1 or less), and has significant mechanical strength (unconfined compressive strength of 10.8 N mm−2).
 By monitoring the current, the integrity of the iron-rich band may be assessed, and by continued application of current, the barrier may ‘self heal’.
 The iron-rich barrier is composed of amorphous iron, goethite, lepidocrocite, maghemite and native iron.